 We roamed around for an hour, stopping to talk to this gearhead and that while the Smith Auto car was waiting for its class to stage.
 And I’m pretty sure at one point I was doing upwards of 50mph with Bumbeck hanging out the passenger window as we chased a ratty pickup with literal bombshells mounted in the bed through a glorious, four-wheel drift on the far north edge of the lake.

 I saw things that one afternoon on the dry lake bed that I’ll never forget.

 I stood next to the bright yellow Galant VR4 as it idled for a solid 15 minutes to warm up.
 The thrum of the heaviest, highest-strung Galant VR4 I’ve ever seen rumbled away, interfering with my heartbeat.
 I could feel it through the ground.

 I watched a nothing-special Chevy Suburban with a carpet-wrapped, wooden front bumper gentle push that idling beast up to the staging lanes, where I watched family and friends secure Ron Cochran in the driver’s seat.

 Ron and Troy Cochran get into their 1992 Galant VR4 and put the hammer down, achieving top speeds of over 200mph in a car shaped like a shoebox.
 Nearly 50psi of boost, wide open, to 8000rpm and beyond in all five gears, with all four wheels spinning madly the whole time.
-This year, they’ve set their sites on 230mph.
-Galant VR4 Month wraps up with the Raver/Smith Auto Land Speed Record car.
+In 2010, they set their sites on 230mph.
+We wrapped up Galant VR4 month with the Smith Auto Racing land speed record car.

 How did you all come to do this together?